kullrich/orthomap/docs/tutorials/index.rst

 Code and data availability
 --------------------------

-- We provide links for the notebook in each section.
+- We provide links for the notebook in each tutorial section.

-- You can download the demo input data using the :ref:`module_datasets` module in the notebooks.
+- You can download the demo input data in the notebooks using the :ref:`module_datasets`.